 Note: If you’re self-managing your mutual fund investments, see our article for the list of high-dividend mutual funds.

 - Edward Jones: Edward Jones charges annual fees that vary by the value of all assets in your account.
-The starting fee is 1.35 percent on your first $250,000.
-This rate decreases as your assets grow, eventually reaching a rate of 0.50 percent if you have more than $10 million in assets.
-Some services, such as the UMA Model, also charge annual portfolio strategy fees of up to 0.19 percent.
+The starting fee is 1.35% on your first $250,000.
+This rate decreases as your assets grow, eventually reaching a rate of 0.50% if you have more than $10 million in assets.
+Some services, such as the UMA Model, also charge annual portfolio strategy fees of up to 0.19%.

 If you’re dissatisfied with your current broker, you may want to transfer to or from Edward Jones or Vanguard.
-(See our article for advice on firing your current financial adviser.)
 The U.S. Securities and Exchange Commission notes that a transfer should “start and end with your new firm” — meaning you should create an account with your new firm first, so it can help you arrange your transfer.
 The SEC recommends keeping in contact with both firms throughout the process so you can complete the transfer smoothly.

 While the transfer process will vary depending on which companies you are working with, we were able to gather some details about transfers at Edward Jones and Vanguard.

 To sign up for an account with Edward Jones, you’ll need to meet with an Edward Jones adviser in your area.
 The adviser will discuss your options; for example, if you’ve changed jobs, an adviser can help you decide whether to transfer or roll over your 401(k).